 Dubai epitomises the Gulf’s property market.
 It did suffer a massive correction back in 2009 (Collinson, 2009), the Emirate needed to borrow several billion from Abu Dhabi (Davidson, 2009) but, that debt has been repaid and today the sector is once again booming (Maccioni, 2024).

-Only time will tell and history is history (unendingly so).
+Only time will tell for history is history (unendingly so).
 The digitisation of everything is as good as it is bad.
-One’s predictions and forecasts, with hindsight and internet indexing, can come to be seen as having been too hubristic and/or heuristic.
+One’s predictions and forecasts, with hindsight and internet indexing, can come to be seen as having been too hubristic (one could counter that they were just thinking and writing in a heuristic fashion).

 Renaud, B. (2012).
 Real Estate Bubble and Financial Crisis in Dubai: Dynamics and Policy Responses.
 Journal of real estate literature, 20(1), 51–78. https://doi.org/10.1080/10835547.2012.12090313